rexwood/PyTorch-to-caffe-Converter-GUI/README.md

     - dropout
     - softmax

-- Supported Operations: view(flatten), common torch operations.
+- Supported Operations: view(flatten), cat and other common torch operations.

 ## How to use it: